justinpbarnett/unity-mcp/README.md

 - **Unity Bridge Not Running/Connecting:**
     - Ensure Unity Editor is open.
-    - Check the status window: Window > MCP For Unity.
+    - Check the status window: Window > MCP for Unity.
     - Restart Unity.
 - **MCP Client Not Connecting / Server Not Starting:**
     - **Verify Server Path:** Double-check the --directory path in your MCP Client\'s JSON config.
 It must exactly match the location where you cloned the UnityMCP repository in Installation Step 1 (e.g., .../Programs/UnityMCP/UnityMcpServer/src).